 Elisha froze.
 Everything seemed to freeze.
 He felt his blood turn cold.

 Cain pushed himself up to his feet.
 As he did, he began to grin, with the blood soaked between his white teeth.

 But Elisha raised his pistol and shot him in the face.

 (P.S.
 He’s sort of immortal and did not die here.)

 Elisha pulled Sigurd to a stop.
 They had reached the edge of the woods.

 It dove down in a cliff, with the sides blackened and charred and dead roots hanging out like broken bones.
 There was a field below it, but it too was barren, filled with nothing but dead grass.

 The Tower.
 It stood in the center, with the woods and the cliff all around it.
 Stone, with a flat top.
 About it a huge walls of flames burned as thick as a storm.
 The woods flashed in the light, and it smarted in Elisha’s eyes.

 SOOOOO, how did your Nanowrimo go?
 Or did you not do it?

-Well, tis the whole holiday season upon us, with wind, rain, and snow, jingle bells, Nutcrackers, frantic shopping whilst trying to find a parking spot without parking in Afghanistan.
+Well, tis the whole holiday season upon us with wind, rain, snow, jingle bells, Nutcrackers, and frantic shopping whilst trying to find a parking spot that isn’t in Afghanistan.
 Good luck.